Act I · The Grove

 I feel my mind slowly coming back to me, the paper walls falling away.
 I wave my hand at him, broad and dismissive.
 "Stories.
 All stories.
 All in an effort to find you."

-Halsin deflates, choosing to give me a moment to speak.
+Halsin deflates, choosing to give me a moment.

-I stand, rolling my shoulders.
+I lift myself, rolling my shoulders.
 "My name is Vash Neel.
 These are my companions Shadowheart, Astarion, and Lae'zel."
 I gesture toward each.
 "We are sick."
 I hesitate.
 "Sick with a condition we've been told you're familiar with.
 This is a matter of great urgency for us."

 He looks wary but intrigued.
 "Is that so?
 May I?"

-I hesitate before stepping forward.
+I study him before stepping forward.
 Halsin holds up a hand and scans my body with verdant druid magic.
 After a brief moment, he pulls his hand back, eyes wide.
 "You are infected?
 And you're aware of this?
 I've never seen this before.
 How?"

 I look back at Shadowheart.
 She has her hand resting on her shoulder, close to the hilt of her mace.
 Her lips straighten and I give her a curt nod.
 "Show him."

-She appraises him for a moment, then carefully pulls the prism from her satchel, holding it up.
+She is still for a moment before carefully pulling the prism from her satchel.

-Shadowheart pulls it closer to her.
-"We're not entirely sure, but it seems to be shielding us from the Absolute."
+"We're not entirely sure," she says, "but it seems to be shielding us from the Absolute."

-He folds his arms and rubs his chin.
+He rubs his chin.
 "These are strange times indeed."
 He focuses on me.
 "But you are stranger still.
-You're tadpoled, yes, but your brain is ruined.
-Are the others in the same condition as you?"
+You're tadpoled, yes, but your brain is ruined."

 "Ruined?
 Is there anything you can glean from what you've seen of me?
 It may go without saying, but I have no memories from before I was infected."

 "Whatever happened to you, it seems intentional.
-It seems you've undergone multiple surgeries in a very short amount of time.
+You've undergone multiple surgeries in a very short amount of time.
 How you're still standing is a mystery."

-I wrack my brain and am given a brief and vivid image.
+I wrack my apparently ruined brain and am given a brief but vivid image.
 I'm on an operating table; I've woken up, and my entrails are lying in a pool on my abdomen.
 There's a woman, doting on me.
 I am filled with rage as I strangle her with my own innards.
 As suddenly as the memory comes, it's gone.
 I run my hand across my stomach.

 Halsin holds his hand up, halting my questions.
 "I will say no more on the matter.
 You may have killed the goblins, but I see no reason to believe you aren't a True Soul."

-I shift my footing and side-eye him, a pang of foreboding in my chest.
+I shift my footing, my expression hardens.
 "What are you saying?"

 "I'm saying, I would be more inclined to help you if you can prove yourself to me.
 I need your help taking out the goblin leaders.
 They are an affront to nature, and a threat to the balance of the Emerald Grove.
 Once that is done and I can be sure the Grove is safe, I will tell you everything."